Bais Yaakov: Hasidic schools

 These schools (excepting Chabad) follow a different curriculum of Judaic studies, which is less text-based, and more focused on practical knowledge, than the curriculum in other schools.
 Within their communities, these schools are usually referred to as offering education al pi taharas kodesh, roughly translating as "holy, pure education".

 Several Hasidic groups, also, extend their program to the "Seminary" level, where women train for two years to certify as teachers, in parallel with further Torah study.

+The Bais Yaakov Project

+This project, set up in 2019 at the University of Toronto and partially funded by the Social Sciences and Humanities Research Council of Canada, collects and digitizes material on the Bais Yaakov movement from 1917 through today, and make this available to the public.